Souper Bowl of Caring: Service Blitz

-People come together to volunteer with and donate to local charities.
+During the time before and after the Super Bowl, "Service Blitzes" are held in many communities nationwide.
+Young people come together to volunteer with and donate to local charities.
 This gives the participants an understanding of the complexities of hunger and poverty in our country and around the world.
 Some communities sponsor local events to raise awareness, others get their youth group or club involved with a soup kitchen to have a hands-on experience.